 -Avoid getting leaves wet when watering to prevent discoloration.
 Are you violets dusty?
 Just use a soft-bristled paintbrush to brush off dust or accumulated dirt.

--Nurseries sell specialized African Violet pots with an inner and outer layer for indirect watering.
+-Nurseries sell specialized African violet pots with an inner and outer layer for indirect watering.
 I have never had as much success with this method as with traditional terra cotta pots.
 My favorite pots are by Guy Wolff.
-Large Guy Wolff pots can be expensive, but the tiny ones are very reasonable—and just the right thing to give your African Violets a good start in life.
+Large Guy Wolff pots can be expensive, but the tiny ones are very reasonable—and just the right thing to give your African violets a good start in life.

-Interested in the African Violet lifestyle?
-There is a whole society devoted to the promoting African Violets, the African Violet Society.
-I remember when we used to live in Florida there was a local African Violet club that got together monthly to talk about their violets.
+Interested in the African violet lifestyle?
+There is a whole society devoted to the promoting African violets, the African Violet Society.
+I remember when we used to live in Florida there was a local African violet club that got together monthly to talk about their violets.
 They also had annual competitions at the local fair.
 Next to the chicken displays, this was always my favorite part of the fair.

 Isn’t it amazing that there is a special interest group for everything?